Carers in Derbyshire aims to ensure all information published is accessible to all users.

 Or you can use the 'advanced options' to tailor the colours on the background, text and hyperlinks to suit your needs.

 Many smartphones and tablets have software built in that will read the information on the screen out loud.
 Check your device's instructions to see if it has this feature.
+If not you may be able to download an app to do this.

 But you should be aware that no automated translation is perfect, nor is it intended to replace human translators.